mcmattco/3-apipodinfo/README.md

   verbs: ["get", "watch", "list"]
 ```

-2. then exec to alpha pod and curl API:
+2. then exec to a pod and curl API, in this case for the nginx-alpha pod's services:

 ```
 curl \